Road salts and other human sources are threatening world's freshwater supplies

-Category: Environment Hits: 3When winter storms threaten to make travel dangerous, people often turn to salt to melt snow and ice.
+Category: Environment Hits: 13When winter storms threaten to make travel dangerous, people often turn to salt to melt snow and ice.
 Road salt is an important tool for safety, but a new study warns that introducing salt into the environment -- for de-icing roads, fertilizing farmland or other purposes -- releases toxic chemical cocktails that create a serious and growing global threat to our freshwater supply and human health.

 Read more https://www.sciencedaily.com/releases/2021/04/210412161859.htm